civican/legisinfo/44-1/bills/C-45/bill_text.md

   **(1)** Subsection 86(3) of the Act is replaced by the following:

-    **(3)** On receipt of a notice referred to in paragraph (1)(b) in respect of a failure related to an obligation other than payment, the First Nations Financial Management Board shall advise the Authority in writing of its opinion on the reasons for the failure and recommend any intervention under section 52 or 53, **in the case of an obligation relating to a loan secured by local revenues, or under section 52.1 or 53.1, in the case of an obligation relating to a loan secured by other revenues,** that it considers appropriate. **The Board must provide a copy of the report including its opinion and any recommendations to the First Nations Tax Commission.**
+    **(3)** On receipt of a notice referred to in paragraph (1)(b) in respect of a failure related to an obligation other than payment, the First Nations Financial Management Board shall advise the Authority in writing of its opinion on the reasons for the failure and recommend any intervention under section 52 or 53, in the case of an obligation relating to a loan secured by local revenues, or under section 52.1 or 53.1, in the case of an obligation relating to a loan secured by other revenues, that it considers appropriate.
+The Board must provide a copy of the report including its opinion and any recommendations to the First Nations Tax Commission.

-  **(2)** The portion of subsection 86(4) of the Act before paragraph (b) is replaced by the following:
+  **(2)** Subsection 86(4) of the Act is replaced by the following:

-    **(4)** The Authority may, by notice in writing, require the First Nations Financial Management Board to either — at the Board's discretion — impose a co-management arrangement on a borrowing member **in respect of its local revenues** or assume third-party management of **its** local revenues
+    **(4)** The Authority may, by notice in writing, require the First Nations Financial Management Board to either — at the Board's discretion — impose a co-management arrangement on a borrowing member in respect of its local revenues or assume third-party management of its local revenues

-      **if**, **with respect to a loan secured by local revenues**, the borrowing member fails to make a payment to the Authority under a borrowing agreement with the Authority, or to pay a charge imposed by the Authority under this Part; or
+      if, with respect to a loan secured by local revenues, the borrowing member fails to make a payment to the Authority under a borrowing agreement with the Authority, or to pay a charge imposed by the Authority under this Part; or

-      **if the Authority receives** a report of the Board under subsection (3) in respect of the borrowing member.
+      if, **with respect to a loan secured by local revenues**, the Authority receives a report of the Board under subsection (3) in respect of the borrowing member.

   **(3)** Section 86 of the Act is amended by adding the following after subsection (4):

-    ****(5)**** **The Authority may, by notice in writing, require the First Nations Financial Management Board to either — at the Board's discretion — impose a co-management arrangement on a borrowing member in respect of its other revenues or assume third-party management of its other revenues**
+    **(5)** The Authority may, by notice in writing, require the First Nations Financial Management Board to either — at the Board's discretion — impose a co-management arrangement on a borrowing member in respect of its other revenues or assume third-party management of its other revenues

       if, with respect to a loan secured by other revenues, the borrowing member fails to make a payment to the Authority under a borrowing agreement with the Authority, or to pay a charge imposed by the Authority under this Part; or

-      if the Authority receives a report of the Board under subsection (3) in respect of the borrowing member.
+      if, **with respect to a loan secured by other revenues**, the Authority receives a report of the Board under subsection (3) in respect of the borrowing member.

     **(6)** The Authority must provide a copy of the notices referred to in subsections (4) and (5) to the First Nations Tax Commission.